Computewell/AirBnB_clone/README.md

 ## Project Overview
 AirBnB Clone (the console) project is a stack of the AirBnB web application.
 This repo contains a console application that can be used to manage the various instances of class used in the AirBnB web application.
 It is a team project to build a clone of [AirBnB](https://www.airbnb.com/) at (Alx) Holberton School Software Engineering program. </br>

-It represents the first step towards building a full web application. **AirBnB** is a *complete web application*, integrating database storage, a back-end API, and front-end interface. and front-end interface in a clone of AirBnB.
+It represents the first step towards building a full web application. **AirBnB** is a *complete web application*, integrating database storage, a back-end API, and front-end interface in a clone of AirBnB.

 This is part 1 of our AirBnb Clone project.
 The purpose of this project is to make a command interpreter that manages our AirBnb objects.